On Patrol: Live

 On Patrol: Live is an American reality television and docuseries that airs on the cable and satellite television network Reelz.
 It follows camera crews going on ride-alongs with law enforcement agencies in the United States.
-The series is an unofficial revival of Live PD which aired on A&E from 2016 to 2020 and was cancelled following the murder of George Floyd and killing of Javier Ambler.
+The series is produced by Half Moon Pictures, a subsidiary of the same company that produced Live PD for A&E.

-Discussions about reviving the series took place between producers and numerous networks from 2020 to 2022.
-After being announced in June 2022, it premiered on July 22.
-On Patrol: Live is hosted by Dan Abrams and retired Tulsa Police Department Lieutenant Sean "Sticks" Larkin, who both returned from Live PD, along with newcomer Curtis Wilson, a deputy with the Richland County Sheriff's Department.
+It premiered on July 22, 2022.
+On Patrol: Live is hosted by Dan Abrams and retired Tulsa Police Department Sergeant Sean "Sticks" Larkin, who both returned from Live PD, along with newcomer Curtis Wilson, a deputy with the Richland County Sheriff's Department.
+Captain Tom Rizzo from the Howell Township Police Department replaced Larkin following his departure.